mattias800/mcomponent/README.md

 In Node
 -------

-Just use require. mcomponent is available in the officiel NPM repo.
+Just use require. mcomponent is available in the official NPM repo.

 ```bash
 	$ npm install mcomponent